mtgjson/mtgjson-website/docs/data-models/legalities/index.md

 > ### future
 >
-> If the card is legal in the future for the [Standard](https://magic.wizards.com/en/content/standard-formats-magic-gathering) play format.
+> Legality of the card in the future for the [Standard](https://magic.wizards.com/en/content/standard-formats-magic-gathering) play format.
 >
 > - **Type:** `string`
 > - **Introduced:** `v4.0.0`